MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

     print(embeddings)
     ```

-    You can also open the output file, *embeddings.jsonl*, to see the predictions:
+    You can also open the output file, embeddings.jsonl, to see the predictions:

     ```jsonl
     {"file": "billsum-0.csv", "row": 0, "embeddings": [[0, 0, 0, 0, 0, 0, 0]]}
     {"file": "billsum-0.csv", "row": 1, "embeddings": [[0, 0, 0, 0, 0, 0, 0]]}
     ```

-## Next steps
+## Related content

 - [Create jobs and input data for batch endpoints](how-to-access-data-batch-endpoints-jobs.md)